A Sequence-to-Sequence Approach to Dialogue State Tracking: Abstract

 \section{Abstract}

 This paper is concerned with dialogue state tracking (DST) in a task-oriented dialogue system.
-Significant progress has been achieved recently on the development of DST technologies.
-However, building a DST module that is scalable and effective is still a challenging issue.
+Building a DST module that is highly effective is still a challenging issue, although significant progresses have been made recently.
 This paper proposes a new approach to dialogue state tracking, referred to as Seq2Seq-DU, which formalizes DST as a sequence-to-sequence problem.
-It employs two BERT-based encoders to respectively encode the utterances in the dialogue and the descriptions of schemas, an attender to calculate attentions between the utterance embeddings and the schema embeddings, and a decoder to generate pointers to represent the current state of dialogue.
+Seq2Seq-DU employs two BERT-based encoders to respectively encode the utterances in the dialogue and the descriptions of schemas, an attender to calculate attentions between the utterance embeddings and the schema embeddings, and a decoder to generate pointers to represent the current state of dialogue.
 Seq2Seq-DU has the following advantages.
-It can jointly model the relations between intents, slots, and slot values; it can utilize rich language representations of utterances and schemas; it can effectively deal with categorical slots, non-categorical slots, and unseen schemas.
+It can jointly model intents, slots, and slot values; it can leverage the rich representations of utterances and schemas based on BERT; it can effectively deal with categorical and non-categorical slots, and unseen schemas.
 In addition, Seq2Seq-DU can also be used in the NLU (natural language understanding) module of a dialogue system.
-Experimental results on benchmark datasets in different settings (SGD, MultiWOZ2.2, WOZ2.0, DSTC2, M2M, SNIPS, and ATIS) show that Seq2Seq-DU outperforms the existing methods.
+Experimental results on benchmark datasets in different settings (SGD, MultiWOZ2.2, MultiWOZ2.1, WOZ2.0, DSTC2, M2M, SNIPS, and ATIS) show that Seq2Seq-DU outperforms the existing methods.